mandiant/flare-fakenet-ng/README.md

 to the port, and refer to the corresponding operating system or application documentation to disable the service.

+It may make sense to capture a VM snapshot before undertaking reconfiguration.

 For example, Ubuntu commonly enables the `dnsmasq` service in `/etc/NetworkManager/NetworkManager.conf` with the line `dns=dnsmasq`.
 Disabling this (such as by commenting it out) and restarting the